712-3 PARENTAL RELATIONSHIP

 A hospital birth certificate (from a hospital in Alaska or from another state) is not considered an official record of birth.
 Hospital certificates are complimentary records issued by hospitals as a courtesy to the parent(s) and do not serve as primary evidence of paternal relationship for ATAPAlaska Temporary Assistance Program purposes.

 When a child's official birth record is not available, a hospital record may be used as evidence to verify a child's age and relationship to the mother.
-When it is necessary to verify the child's relationship to his or her father, as in two-parent cases, or to establish a child's relationship to a paternal relative, caseworkers must use the procedures described throughout ATAPAlaska Temporary Assistance Program MSManual Section 712.
+When it is necessary to verify the child's relationship to his or her father, as in two-parent cases, or to establish a child's relationship to a paternal relative, caseworkers must use the procedures described throughout ATAPAlaska Temporary Assistance Program MS 712.

-When completion of these procedures is not probable, alternate sources of verification of the paternal relationship may be used, such as:
+When completion of these procedures is not probable, alternate sources of verification of paternal relationship may be used, such as:

 Note: